Originally published: February 3, 2015 | Last updated: July 28, 2025

 How Much Does a Will Actually Cost?

-The cost of a Will varies dramatically depending on how you create it.
+The price of creating a Will depends heavily on the method which you choose to make it.
 Here is the full pricing spectrum:

 | Method | Cost | Quality | Legal Validity |